Carboplatin Novaplus Side Effects

 Generic Name: carboplatin

-Note: This page contains information about the side effects of carboplatin.
-Some of the dosage forms included on this document may not apply to the brand name Carboplatin Novaplus.
+Note: This document contains side effect information about carboplatin.
+Some of the dosage forms listed on this page may not apply to the brand name Carboplatin Novaplus.

 For the Consumer